- Sustainable Living

 Be thorough when cleaning your paint brushes

 All paints, as well as solvents, belong to the category of toxic waste.
-Even water based paints can contain toxic chemicals, such as Nonylphenol which is a hormone-like substance that is very poisonous for water organisms.
-Therefore it is of high importance that you don´t pour paints and solvents into the drain.
+Even water based paints can contain toxic chemicals that is poisonous for water organisms.
+Therefore it is of high importance that you don't pour paints and solvents into the drain.

 - Dry all paint residue from your hands with paper or rags before washing them.